mj-xmr/tsqsim/README.md

 # Acknowledgments
 The project uses a lot of code written by me in the previous 10+ years.
 I’m now decoupling it and making it reusable for generic purposes.
-The development of this project is currently being financed by the generous Monero Community (MC).
-Thus the priorities of the development are skewed towards delivering results to the MC.

 # Example outputs
 ## QT data viewer